pingcap/docs-tidb-operator/en/enable-tls-between-components.md

         ```yaml
         ...
-        # Change the name of the statefulset and pod
+        # Changes the name of the statefulset and Pod.
-        # The default is clusterName-ReleaseName-drainer
+        # The default value is clusterName-ReleaseName-drainer
-        # Do not change the name of an existing running drainer: this is unsupported.
+        # Does not change the name of an existing running Drainer, which is unsupported.
         drainerName: my-drainer
         ...
         ```